-- 5 weeks at Monsignor Percy Johnson Catholic Secondary School. - 9 weeks at a Cooperative Education placement in the hairstyling industry. - 8 weeks with Studio 500 to complete "Basic Level 1".
+- 5 weeks at Monsignor Percy Johnson Catholic Secondary School.
+Student transfers to Monsignor Percy Johnson for Semester II. - 9 weeks at a Cooperative Education placement in the hairstyling industry. - 8 weeks with Studio 500 to complete "Basic Level 1".

-- Be at least 16 years of age and in your graduating year with at least 26 credits. - Have an interest in working within the Service Sector as a Hairstylist. - Be in good academic standing, including completion of all compulsory courses required for an Ontario Secondary School Diploma. - Be willing to attend classes at Monsignor Percy Johnson Catholic Secondary School and travel across the GTA as needed to participate in a Cooperative Education placement. - Have minimum Grade 11 Workplace Mathematics. - Have minimum Grade 12 Workplace English.
+- Be at least 16 years of age and in your graduating year with at least 26 credits. - Have an interest in working within the Service Sector as a Hairstylist. - Be in good academic standing, including completion of all compulsory courses required for an Ontario Secondary School Diploma. - Be willing to attend classes at Monsignor Percy Johnson Catholic Secondary School and travel across the GTA as needed to participate in a Cooperative Education placement. - Grade 12 Mathematics recommended. - Have minimum Grade 12 Workplace English.